mongodb-industry-solutions/Leafy-Predictive-Maintenance/README.md

 Next, install the necessary python dependencies and navigate to the `app/python` directory and execute the script with the following command separately:
 `python inference.py`

+Make sure you have an .env file in the same folder as inference.py with the required variables

 This script performs automated predictive maintenance using MongoDB and a pre-trained machine learning model.
 If a failure is predicted, it logs the details to a failure collection.
 This process streamlines maintenance tasks by automatically detecting and recording potential machine issues.

 ## Step 6.
 Atlas Stream Processing Setup